 Make sure there is a microchip attached to your pet with your contact information so that the pet can be identified in case of any unexpected separation, and you can be contacted.
 Although we do our best to keep them safe when traveling, pets can often act differently in new circumstances.
-When you find microshipping is difficult track the pet with in real-time using a Pet monitor available in the market.
-Of of the best is Waggle.

 7. Secure Your Pet’s Crate